 This recipe did produce bubbles for a brief period of time.
 And then it produced slimy chunks.
 It turned the water white and somewhat sticky.

-Which was wonderful because baby bear got her hair wet and refused to drain the tub for clean water.
-So she instead, bathed in the egg whites for the next twenty minutes which left her hair the next day sticky and weird.
+So basically, my daughter bathed in the egg whites for the next twenty minutes which left her hair the next day sticky and weird.

 It was lovely.